SoundCloud for Developers

 Embedding

-It takes the URL you want to embed as an argument, and an optional options object that can contain an element that should be replaced by the embed code.
-All of the options object's properties will be passed as parameters to the oEmbed endpoint.
-For example maxwidth, maxheight, or auto_play.
-The options are described in detail in the oEmbed documentation.
+It takes the URL to embed as an argument and an optional options object.
+The element property replaces an HTML element with the widget.
+All options properties are passed as parameters to the oEmbed endpoint (maxwidth, maxheight, auto_play, etc.).
+See the oEmbed documentation for details.

 SC.oEmbed('https://soundcloud.com/forss/flickermood', {